 A Natural Work of Art

 This synagogue in New York City is a striking example of the breathtaking beauty achievable with architectural heavy timber beams.
 The roof structure was created by the G.R.
-Plume Company, an APA EWS member located in Ferndale, Washington.
+Plume Company.
 The project was in planning for five years, but construction took just six months.
 Rather than glued laminated beams the job called for 54 Douglas-fir beams covered with a veneer of white oak and shaped into ribs that tapered from eight to two inches.
 The custom-manufactured ribs were crafted in Ferndale and shipped to New York for installation.
 “We planned for 10 weeks of installation, but only took three because the beams fit perfectly,” said Plume.
 “The owner wanted a unique worship space, and the result was inspiring.”

 Glulam’s Versatility Allows Complex Design